The Liberal Arts

 But liberal arts learning extends beyond campus.
 In ancient Greece, the liberal arts were designed to develop an active and educated citizenry.
 In the twenty-first century, our citizenship is global.
-Luther places a premium on introducing students to the wider world, and more than 75 percent of our undergraduates study off campus through dozens of programs that span the globe from Cambodia to New Zealand to Tanzania and beyond.
+Luther places a premium on introducing students to the wider world, and more than two-thirds of our undergraduates study off-campus through dozens of programs that span the globe from Cambodia to New Zealand to Tanzania and beyond.

 But while the liberal arts encourage broad—and worldwide—learning, students at Luther also choose an area of focus—a major—and they’re encouraged to research and intern within this major in order to test their future career goals and gain real-world experience within a profession.

 A Liberal Arts Education Prepares Students for Life

 A liberal arts education at Luther qualifies students to work in their chosen field, but enables them to work in a number of other fields as well, by teaching them to think flexibly and expansively, and by allowing them to graduate with a rich body of knowledge upon which they can draw to solve problems, think critically, and work creatively in many areas.